by Jeff Vincent, co-founder and director of public infrastructure initiatives at CC+S.

 While this change is a step in the right direction, its unlikely to make much difference.
 California has 944 K-12 school districts enrolling 6 million students.
 About 200 school districts (enrolling a total of 70,000 students) have total bonding capacity less than $5 million.
 Another 135 school districts (enrolling a total of 121,000 students) have bonding capacity between $5 million and $15 million.
 So, this proposal will also 135 more scool districts to quality for hardship and thus potentially receive a higher state funding match - but this only affects about 2% of California’s students.

-Still, AB 75 and SB 22 provide an opportunity to fix these problems.
+Still, AB 75 and SB 22 provide an opportunity to fix the long-standing problem of inequitable access to school facility funds.
 The fact that there is a school funding bill in each house, signals lawmakers’ intent to act.
 They should consider three key reforms:

 First, enable more districts to qualify for “hardship” and thus receive a higher state share of their project costs.
-This determination should be based not on total bonding capacity, but rather on bonding capacity per student.
+This determination should be based not on total (AKA "gross") bonding capacity, but rather on bonding capacity per student.
 Because even if a district has relatively large total bonding capacity, if they have high enrollment then those dollars will only go so far across the district's schools.
+SB 22 does propose to use bonding capacity per student as part of its proposed priority point system, which is a step in the right direction.

-Second, move to a local wealth-based “sliding scale” funding formula.
+Second, instead of having a group of districts that qualify for "hardship" (and thus more state funding) and the rest of districts that don't qualify for more state funding (even if they are still relatively low-wealth), the state should move to a local wealth-based “sliding scale” funding formula.
 As noted above, this determination should also be based on bonding capacity per student.
 Under this approach, each school district would have a state funding match proportionate to its property tax base.
 In other words, lower wealth districts would get more state funding than higher wealth districts.
 That’s essentially how we fund the rest of public education in California (through the Local Control Funding Formula).
 Why wouldn’t we extend that equity-oriented approach to school facilities funding?

 Third, prioritize state funding for school buildings in most need of upgrades.
 State funds should be strategic and wisely used.
-Provisions in SB 22 that establish prioritization categories – with health and safety projects at the top – are a good idea.
-But this also requires that the state set up a statewide inventory of public school buildings.
+Provisions in SB 22 that establish prioritization categories – with health and safety projects at the top, followed by projects qualifying for hardship status – are good ideas.
+But to do this right requires that the state set up a statewide inventory of public school buildings.
 In order to appropriately steer funding, we need to know where the problems are.
 Until we do that, we won't ensure statewide quality and equity in our public school facilities.

 The bill has come due for California to attend to its school facilities problems — problems that this pandemic has laid bare.
 Lawmakers in Sacramento have an opportunity to make meaningful improvements to school buildings across the state.
 Let’s hope they take a thoughtful look at this problem and work together to add fair, equitable, and much-needed reforms to our school facility finance system.